 Anniversary celebrations observed to commemorate special occasions remembering Sacred Heart's long history: (1)1960-61, 100th, Msgr.
 John Timmermans; (2) 1995, 135th, Rev. Joseph Montalbano; and (3) 2010, 150th, Rev. Marc Noel.

 Location.
 31° 2.236′ N, 91° 58.62′ W. Marker is in Moreauville, Louisiana, in Avoyelles Parish.
 Marker is on Bayou des Glaises Street (State Highway Touch for map.
-Mounted on the front facade, far left main entrance to church.
 Marker is at or near this postal address: 9986 Bayou Des Glaises Street, Moreauville LA 71355, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 For God and Country (within shouting distance of this marker); Moreauville (approx. 0.3 miles away); Battle of Mansura (approx. 4.4 miles away); Mansura (approx. 4.7 miles away); Desfossé House (approx. 4.7 miles away); The Historic Oaks of Cottonport (approx. 5½ miles away); Spring Bayou (approx. 6.1 miles away); Avoyelles Parish Vietnam Memorial (approx. 6.4 miles away).
 Touch for a list and map of all markers in Moreauville.

 Categories. • Churches & Religion •